Legal Aid’s Fair Housing Project is Looking for “Testers”

 What is a Tester?

 A tester is like a "secret shopper."
 As a tester, you play the role of a home seeker or mortgage-seeker - a person looking for a rental or home purchase or seeking mortgage/foreclosure assistance.
-Testers must be at least 18 years old, objective and careful observers, capable of recording observations in English and have no felony record.
+Testers must be at least 18 years old, objective and careful observers, capable of recording observations in English and must not have prior felony convictions or convictions of crimes involving fraud or perjury.
 The testing process takes about 2 hours and testers are paid approximately $50 per test plus mileage.

 What is Testing?